-The diluted profit per share is equivalent to the basic profit per share, as there are no dilutive elements to be taken into consideration at December 31, 2019 and 2018.
+The diluted profit per share is equivalent to the basic profit per share, as there are no dilutive elements to be taken into consideration at December 31, 2020 and 2019.

-■ 7.
+■ 8.
 CASH AND CASH EQUIVALENTS

 (in CHF '000) Dec.
-31, 2019 Dec.
-31, 2018
+31, 2020 Dec.
+31, 2019

-Cash and bank balances 815 878
+Cash and bank balances 63 815

 Customers security deposits,

 available for use

-under certain conditions 65 65
+under certain conditions - 65

-880 943
+63 880

-The customers security deposits correspond to the deposits advanced by aircraft management customers.
-The counterpart can be found in "Advances from customers".
-These deposits are denominated in Euros (EUR).
+The customers security deposits corresponded to the deposits advanced by aircraft management customers.
+The counterpart could be found in "Advances from customers".
+These deposits, denominated in Euros (EUR), were offset in 2020 against the advances following the settlement of the dispute with a former employee (pilot).
+The decrease in cash is explained by the deconsolidation of Oxygen Aviation Ltd (see Note 5).

-■ 8.
+■ 9.
 TRADE ACCOUNT RECEIVABLES